RompЯ

 This will copy RompЯ’s images into your Local Music folders.

-Using Bing Image Search To Find Album Art
+Using Brave Image Search To Find Album Art

-This version of RompR now uses Bing instead of Google to search for Album Art.
-To use this functionality you’ll need to sign up for a Free Azure account, enable the Bing Search v7 functionality, then create an API key and enter it into the setup screen you access from /rompr?setup on your RompR installtion.
+This version of RompR now uses Brave Search to search for Album Art.
+To use this functionality you’ll need to sign up for a Free Brave API account, then create an API key and enter it into the setup screen you access from /rompr?setup on your RompR installation.
 I could try and describe how you do this but it changes a lot so my docs would quickly go out of date.
-Instead I would start here https://docs.microsoft.com/en-us/bing/search-apis/bing-image-search/overview and once you have a subscription key you’re good to go.
+Instead I would start here https://brave.com/search/api/ and once you have an API key you’re good to go.
+Note you will need a credit card but the Free subscription works.

-Note that you will eventually have to “Upgrade” to a Pay-As-You go plan on Azure, but the only API RompR uses is currently free so should not cost you anything.
-By entering any information relating to your Azure account into RompR you are agreeing that the developers of RompR are not responsible if you end up paying anything for your Azure account.
+By entering any information relating to your Brave account into RompR you are agreeing that the developers of RompR are not responsible if you end up paying anything for your Brave account.
 Sorry to have to say that, but some people are dicks.